-While prices in early January are always high, it is impossible to say where the price of calves will average this year.
+While prices in early January are always high, it is impossible to say what the price of calves will average this year.

-Factor in a conservative beef price and don’t be dreaming, any increase above the budget price will be a bonus.
 Sit down and work out how much you can afford to pay for a calf and if they are too expensive, hold off buying.
-As more and more calves come out, prices will fall so don’t panic buy.
+As more and more calves come out, prices will fall, so don’t panic buy.